ASQ-USI/question-editor-asq/app/test/README.md

 $ wct
 ```

-if you prefer to execute them from browser
+If you prefer to execute them from browser
 move in the root folder of the project
 ```
 $ polyserve